Tulip-0333/docs/en-GB/deltaapi/websocket.md

 * **The token must have the [PrivilegeBancho](/docs/api/appendix#privileges) privilege.**
 * Bearer tokens are supported as well, and they must be prefixed with `Bearer ` (eg: if your token is `abcd`, you'll have to set `token` to `Bearer 123`).
-* You must wait for an `auth_success` message before sending any message that requires you be authenticated
+* You must wait for an `auth_success` message before sending any message that requires you being authenticated

 #### Responses